-- 63. This is the draft neighbourhood plan ('the Plan') for the parish of Ecclesfield.
-It sets out the vision, objectives and policies for the sustainable development of the parish until 2039. - 64.
-It is not intended to replace or supersede the national or local planning policies, but rather to sit alongside them, to add additional or more detailed policies specific to the parish.
+- 63. This is the draft Neighbourhood Plan ('the Plan') for the Parish of Ecclesfield.
+It sets out a vision, aims, policies and actions for the sustainable development of the Parish until 2039. - 64.
+It is not intended to replace or supersede the national or local planning policies, but rather to sit alongside them, to add additional or more detailed policies specific to the Parish.
 Where there are existing national or local planning policies that meet the needs and requirements of the parish they are not repeated here.
-Instead, it focuses on a small number of planning issues which consultation shows are of particular importance to the parish and where the Plan can have the biggest impact on. - 65.
+Instead, it focuses on a small number of planning issues which consultation shows are of particular importance to the Parish and where the Plan can have the biggest impact on. - 65.
 It has at its heart a Vision, which is derived from the consultation.
 The Parish Council, wider community and all partners are committed to realising this Vision:

-Our Vision for Ecclesfield Parish is that in 2039 it will be a successful, distinct, vibrant and sustainable parish, where everyone has the opportunity to thrive economically, culturally and socially; a safe place that recognises its history, is confident of its future and has responded effectively to both the climate change and biodiversity emergencies.
+Our Vision for Ecclesfield Parish is that in 2039 it will be a successful, distinct, vibrant and sustainable Parish, where everyone has the opportunity to thrive economically, culturally and socially; a safe place that recognises its history, is confident of its future and has responded effectively to both the climate change and biodiversity emergencies.

 - 66. A small number of broad aims have been established to help realise this Vision, which consultation shows matters most to the community, and to which the Plan can add the greatest added value.
-These broad aims are: - To balance the competing needs for growth and development with protection and enhancement. - To enhance the parish and the various communities within its distinct identity, heritage, sense of community and place. - To give local people a greater say over development affecting the parish. - To promote development that is sustainable socially, economically and environmentally.
+These broad aims are to: - balance the competing needs for growth and development with protection and enhancement. - enhance the Parish and the various communities within its distinct identity, heritage, sense of community and place. - give local people a greater say over development affecting the Parish. - promote development that is sustainable socially, economically and environmentally.

-Ecclesfield & District Archives (ecclesfield-district-archives.com) Ecclesfield Parish Neighbourhood Plan Working Draft - February 2024
+7 Ecclesfield & District Archives (ecclesfield-district-archives.com) Ecclesfield Parish Draft Neighbourhood Plan Regulation 14 (Pre-Submission) Consultation Version - May 2024